-Hill became increasingly critical of his wife and before long, he was complaining about everything she did from her smoking, to her cursing, to the way she smelled – when she returned from the stables, he complained that she "smelled like a goat."
+Hill became increasingly critical of his wife and before long, he was complaining about everything she did from her smoking, to her cursing, to the way she smelled – when she returned from the stables, he said she “smelled like a goat.”
 At one point, Joan admitted to her mother that John had not touched her in eight months.
-Wanting desperately to hang onto her husband, Joan embarked on a self-improvement program in which she attempted to quit smoking and improve her appearance.
+Wanting desperately to hang on to her husband, Joan embarked on a self-improvement program in which she attempted to quit smoking and look more glamorous.
 But John was having none of it and filed for divorce in the late summer of 1968.
 Around this time, the Hills made an out-of-town trip to pick up Boot from summer camp and there, Hill met lovely, thrice-divorced Ann Fairchild Kurth (born August 24, 1930), and became immediately smitten with her beyond all reason.
-The stunning, dark-haired beauty was fetching her three sons (whom she referred to as "The Brothers") and another catalyst was thrust into the lives of Joan and John Hill.
+The stunning, dark-haired beauty was fetching her three sons (whom she referred to as “The Brothers”) and another obstacle was thrust into the lives of Joan and John Hill.

 From this point forward in this incredible tale of money, murder and human frailties, much of the information comes from Ann Kurth’s 1981 book, Prescription: Murder.
 Many dismissed Ann’s self-serving account as an attempt to portray herself as a victim of Dr. Hill rather than one of the perpetrators in this sorry saga.
 A torrid affair had been going on between Hill and Ann Kurth (which she readily admits in her book) for some time prior to Joan’s death.
 Hill was still attempting to divorce Joan in order to marry Ann when Ash Robinson intervened, threatening to jerk the financial rug out from under his adulterous son-in-law, telling him he would lose his family, his home – including his ostentatious music room – and everything else if he didn’t work things out with Joan.
 As a consequence, Hill put Ann off, yet again, and went home to Joan, but it was a marriage in name only.

-Following his marriage to Ann, Hill's life at first seemed idyllic.
+Following his marriage to Ann, Hill’s life at first seemed idyllic.
 He was settled with a new wife and family and undisputed master of his River Oaks mansion with its elaborate music room.
-He had successfully removed Joan Robinson from his life and many believe she wasn't the first obstacle he had "removed."
+He had successfully removed Joan Robinson from his life and many believe she wasn’t the first obstacle he had “removed.”
 There were those – and Ash Robinson was one of them – who believed John had something to do with the death of his brother Julian, who was proving an embarrassment to the social-climbing doctor.
 But Hill’s happiness was short-lived and his black moods returned.
-According to Ann, during one of his tirades, he had gone through the house, grabbing the trophies Joan had won in the riding ring, photographs and anything else reminiscent of his first wife and burned them on a huge bonfire in the back yard.
+According to Ann, during one of his tirades, he had gone through the house, grabbing the trophies Joan had won in the riding ring, photographs and anything else reminiscent of his first wife, after which he burned them on a huge bonfire in the backyard.
 Hill had contacted his attorney, claiming it was Ann who, in a fit of rage, had removed Joan’s possession from the house.
-Unfortunately, neither Ann nor Hill were known for their veracity, so it’s a toss-up as to which was telling the truth.
+Unfortunately, neither Ann nor Hill was known for his or her veracity, so it’s a toss-up as to which was telling the truth.